YouwangDeng/Leetcode/LeetcodeNote.md

     * Tries (Prefix Trees)
         * A trie is a variant of an n-ary tree in which characters are stored at each node.
 Each path down the tree may represent a word.
         * Very commonly, a trie is used to store the entire (English) language for quick prefix lookups.
 While a hash table can quickly look up whether a string is a valid word, it cannot tell us if a string is a prefix of any valid words.
 A trie can do this very quickly.

+# Graphs
+* A graph is simply a collection of nodes with edges between (some of) them.
+* In terms of programming, there are two common ways to represent a graph.
+    * Adjacency List
+    * Every vertex (or node) stores a list of adjacent vertices.
+In an undirected graph, an edge like (a, b) would be stored twice: once in a's adjacent vertices and once in b's adjacent vertices.
+    * An array (or a hash table) of lists (arrays, arraylists, linked lists, etc.) can store the adjacency list.
+    * Adjacency Matrices
+    * An adjacency matrix is an NxN boolean matrix (where N is the number of nodes), where a true value at matrix[ i] [j] indicates an edge from node i to node j.
+* Graph Search
+    * depth-first search (DFS) recursive
+        * we start at the root (or another arbitrarily selected node) and explore each branch completely before moving on to the next branch.
+That is, we go deep first (hence the name depth first search) before we go wide.
+    * breadth-first search (BFS) queue
+        * we start at the root (or another arbitrarily selected node) and explore each neighbor before going on to any of their children.
+That is, we go wide (hence breadth-first search) before we go deep.
+    * DFS is often preferred if we want to visit every node in the graph.
+Both will work just fine, but depth-first search is a bit simpler.
+    * However, if we want to find the shortest path (or just any path) between two nodes, BFS is generally better.